Published Research

 Working Papers

-Monetary Policy and Communication with Strategic Financial Markets, with Ali Uppal, Revise and Resubmit, Journal of Economic Theory [pdf]
+When Monetary Policy for Financial Stability Backfires, with Ali Uppal, Conditionally Accepted, Journal of Economic Theory [pdf]

 Abstract: We propose a novel model to study the consequences of including financial stability among the central bank's objectives when market players are strategic, and surprises compromise their stability.
 In this setup, central banks underreact to economic shocks, consistently with the Federal Reserve’s behavior during the 2023 banking crisis.
 Moreover, policymakers’ stability concerns bias investors' choices, inducing inefficiency.
 If the central bank has private information about its policy intentions, the equilibrium forward guidance entails an information loss, highlighting a trade-off between stabilizing markets through policy and communication.
 A "kitish" central banker, less concerned with financial stability, reduces these inefficiencies.
 With repeated interactions, the central bank might leverage communication to fully discipline markets.